ParisaKarimi2023/Coin-Collecting-Game-Project/README.md

 The goal of the game is for the player to move around a virtual map and collect coins while avoiding obstacles or maximizing score.

 ## 2. Purpose of the Project
-The Coin Collecting Game aims to :
+The Coin Collecting Game aims to:
 <ul>
   <li>Teach fundamental Python concepts</li>
    <li>Demonstrate the use of random module</li>